visgl/deck.gl-community/docs/modules/graph-gl/advanced/custom-layout.md

   `updageGraph` => `start`

-There are a few callbacks should be triggered when the layout changes:
+There are a few events that should be triggered when the layout changes:
- - `this._callbacks.onLayoutChange()`
+ - `this._onLayoutChange()`
-  Every time when the layout changes, `onLayoutChange` callback should be triggered to notify GraphGL to re-render and update the view.
+  Every time when the layout changes, `onLayoutChange` should be triggered to notify GraphGL to re-render and update the view.
 Then GraphGL will use `getNodePosition` and `getEdgePosition` to get the position information to render the graph.
 Some users might also want to leverage this event hook to perform different interactions, ex: show a spinner on the UI to indicate the layout is computing.

- - `this._callbacks.onLayoutDone()`
+ - `this._onLayoutDone()`
   When the layout is completed, 'onLayoutDone' should be triggered to notify GraphGL/User.
 Some users might also want to leverage this event hook to perform different interactions, ex: remove the spinner from the UI.

 If you want to implement the drag & drag interaction on nodes, you will have to implement: